andrejamesthomas/product-portfolio/01-case-studies/case-study-discovery-pivot/case-study.md

 Discovery activities were initiated to validate the core assumptions before committing to full delivery.

 Key assumptions:
 - Users clearly recognised the targeted workflow as a problem area.
-[Inference]
 - The proposed feature addressed the primary source of friction.
-[Inference]
 - Users would adopt a new solution if it reduced theoretical effort.
-[Inference]

 Discovery activities included:
 - Qualitative user interviews focused on recent workflow experiences.
 - Review of behavioural data related to task completion and drop-off.
-- Mapping the full user journey to identify actual pain points.
+- Mapping the full user journey to identify actual pain points.\

+## 5. Key Insight
+Discovery invalidated the core assumption.

+Users did not perceive the targeted workflow as a primary problem.
+While some friction existed, it was not a decisive factor in their overall experience.
+More importantly, users consistently highlighted a different, adjacent problem as significantly more painful and time-consuming.

+In several interviews, users explicitly stated that they would not change their behaviour for the proposed solution, even if it were available.